CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/index.md

 ## The Task

-This project will analyse correlation between graffiti and street lighting in Vancouver, CA. Cleaning costs for graffiti can be a large expense in a big city and reducing it is in the interest of the city council of Vancouver as well as private companies.
+This project will analyse what properties of a city correlates with graffiti generation in Vancouver, CA. Cleaning costs for graffiti can be a large expense in a big city and reducing it is in the interest of the city council of Vancouver as well as private companies.
 Therefore, we will be aiding governments to allocate efficient and effective budgets with regards to managing graffiti around their cities.

 ## Necessity